 Kayla is a Political Science major with a minor in Criminal Justice and a concentration in Pre-Law at the University of Toledo.
 Her academic success is complemented by her active involvement in campus organizations and activities.

-Kayla serves as president of the Ohio Innocence Project-U Chapter and the Political Science Student Association, roles that showcase her leadership and dedication to advocacy.
-She also participates in mock trial competitions and Model EU teams, where she has honed her critical thinking and public speaking skills.
+She serves as president of the Ohio Innocence Project–U Chapter and the Political Science Student Association, demonstrating her leadership and dedication to advocacy.
+Kayla also participates in mock trial competitions and Model EU teams, where she has strengthened her critical thinking and public speaking skills.

-She volunteers for the Ohio Coalition to End Qualified Immunity and interns for Judge Lindsay Navarre at the Lucas County Court of Common Pleas.
-These experiences highlight her commitment to justice and her desire to make a positive impact on the legal system.
+In addition, she volunteers for the Ohio Coalition to End Qualified Immunity and interns for Judge Lindsay Navarre at the Lucas County Court of Common Pleas.
+These experiences reflect her deep commitment to justice and her desire to make a meaningful impact within the legal system.

 Kayla’s career goals reflect her passion for advocacy and her dedication to helping others.
-She plans to attend law school after graduating from the University of Toledo, and she is considering becoming a prosecutor.
+After graduating from the University of Toledo, she plans to attend law school and is considering a career as a prosecutor.
 Her long-term aspirations include working at the federal level to hold individuals accountable and ensure justice is served.

 Call The Stuckey Firm, LLC to Hold Negligent Parties Accountable

-At The Stuckey Firm, LLC, we are dedicated to helping individuals and families who have been affected by personal injuries, wrongful deaths, and accidents.
-Founded in 2018 by Nathan Stuckey, our firm has over three decades of combined legal experience and serves clients throughout Ohio and West Virginia.
+At The Stuckey Firm, LLC, we are dedicated to helping individuals and families affected by personal injuries, wrongful deaths, and serious accidents.
+Founded in 2018 by Nathan Stuckey, our firm brings over three decades of combined legal experience and serves clients throughout Ohio and West Virginia.

 We are committed to holding negligent parties accountable and fighting for the results our clients deserve.
-Our personal injury lawyers provide personalized representation, thorough case preparation, and unwavering support to help our clients achieve full compensation.
+Our personal injury attorneys provide personalized representation, thorough case preparation, and unwavering support to pursue full and fair compensation.

-The Stuckey Firm, LLC, offers free consultations to discuss your case and explore your legal options.
-Call us now to get the experience you need and the results you deserve.
+The Stuckey Firm, LLC offers free consultations to discuss your case and explore your legal options.
+Contact us today to get the experience you need and the results you deserve.